barryclark/jekyll-now/_posts/2017-09-15-first-post.md

         \end{matrix}
 $$

 So, we flip the kernel before we convolve.
-This is how he get the output feature maps.
+This is how we get the output feature maps.

 ### PS